giancarlow333/GenSystem/README.md

 ## Warning!

-The program currently crashes (returns a ```X``` error) while attempting to return from the ```formPlanets()``` function.
+The program currently crashes (returns a ```malloc(): invalid next size (unsorted)``` error) while attempting to return from the ```formPlanets()``` function.
 This only happens some of the time, and seems to depend on the formed system architecture (and thus ultimately on the seed).
 I am roughly 90% certain that the cause of the crash is the program attempting to destruct the ```vector<FormingPlanet> sPlanets``` object.
 However, I have *no idea* why this would cause a crash.
 Until I resolve this issue, development is kinda paused.

 Use the software at your own risk!